Rome.us

 Race for Power

 Because of the friendship with Galerius, Severus was not trusted by both Constantine and the brother-in-law of Constantine Maxentius.
 They united with the former Augustus Maximian to defeat the new Augustus and joined forces against Severus.
 Unfortunately for Severus, who received the order to stop Maxentius, his army left him.
 Being feared for his life, he moved to Ravenna to be killed outside of Rome.
-His death prompted Galerius’s unsuccessful invasion of the west with the military forces.
-In 308 AD, a new tetrarchy was formed with Licinius as the new Augustus, while Constantine retained the position of caesar.
+His death prompted Galerius’s unsuccessful invasion of the West with the military forces.
+In 308 AD, a new tetrarchy was formed, with Licinius as the new Augustus, while Constantine retained the position of Caesar.
 Eventually, Maximian committed suicide.

 The Battle of Milvian Bridge